Log In

 Use a self-serve PLG wedge to prove value with a small team in real work, then let product usage signals and governance needs drive the transition into enterprise sales cycles and governed contracts.

-Sales motion: Self-serve wedge for one or a few teams, followed by enterprise sales once governance, compliance, and org-wide rollout are on the table.
+Team size: Companies selling into mid-market and enterprise where deals span multiple teams, security, and procurement stakeholders. · Sales: Self-serve wedge for one or a few teams, followed by enterprise sales once governance, compliance, and org-wide rollout are on the table.

 Open segment playbook →